LinkedIn is one of the top social networks, with over 610 million active users across 147 industries, in over 200 countries.

 The most popular LinkedIn Premium feature is probably the ability to see who’s viewed your profile.

-With the Premium account, you’ll be able to see every person who views your profile, plus which keywords they used if they found you via Search.
+With the Premium account, you’ll be able to see every person who views your profile, plus the keywords they used if they found you via Search.

 Much like optimising your website for Google by using the right keywords, permalinks, and images with alt tags, you can use keywords to tweak your profile headline, summary and experience to rank higher in the search results.